Wednesday, September 11, 2019

 I believe all beliefs are nonsense, including my belief that all beliefs are nonsense.

 You might think part or all of that idea is nonsense.
 And you know what?
-That is fine!
+That’s fine!
 I will not try to change your mind nor harm you because of it, the same way I would expect you to not do so to me.

 I am aware that my last sentence was similar to the "golden rule" of many religions, and, if nothing else, my use of it is an example that people should respect other people's beliefs.